ShreyaGupta90/To-Do-List/README.md

-hl# Command-Line To-Do List Application
+h# Command-Line To-Do List Application

 This is a simple yet functional **Command-Line To-Do List** application built in Python.
 It provides a streamlined way to manage tasks with basic functionalities like adding, viewing, and deleting tasks.
 This project demonstrates foundational Python skills and offers a practical solution for task management.